adafruit/Adafruit_Community_Code_of_Conduct/code-of-conduct.md

   address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate

+The goal of the standards and moderation guidelines outlined here is to build and maintain a respectful community.
+We ask that you don’t just aim to be "technically unimpeachable", but rather try to be your best self.

 We value many things beyond technical expertise, including collaboration and supporting others within our community.
 Providing a positive experience for other community members can have a much more significant impact than simply